Physical Annotation for Automated Optical Inspection: A Concept for In-Situ, Pointer-Based Training Data Generation: Contributions

 \section{Contributions}

-We present a novel in-situ approach to training data generation, specifically designed to address real-world problems in manual and assisted optical inspection tasks.
-Our approach allows data generation by non-IT experts through intuitive pointer-based interaction — simply by pointing at the target object, without the need for screen-based annotation tools.
-The system is designed to save time and avoid missing valuable and often rare training samples by integrating the annotation process directly into the inspection workflow.
+We present a novel in-situ approach to generating training data, which is specifically designed to address real-world problems in manual and assisted optical inspection tasks.
+Our approach enables non-IT experts to generate data through intuitive, pointer-based interaction — simply by pointing at the target object, without the need for screen-based annotation tools.
+The system is designed to save time and prevent valuable training samples from being overlooked by integrating the annotation process directly into the inspection workflow.